eclipse-emfcloud/emfcloud-modelserver/README.md

 ### Code Coverage

-The latest code coverage can be found here: `org.eclipse.emfcloud.modelserver.codecoverage/jacoco/index.html`.
+The latest code coverage can be found here: [`org.eclipse.emfcloud.modelserver.codecoverage/jacoco/index.html`](./releng/org.eclipse.emfcloud.modelserver.codecoverage/jacoco/index.html).

 The code coverage report is generated with [JaCoCo](https://www.eclemma.org/jacoco/) and is integrated in the Maven build.
-In the package `com.eclispesource.modelserver.codecoverage` all code coverages are aggregated into one report.
+In the package `com.eclipsesource.modelserver.codecoverage` all code coverages are aggregated into one report.

 When executing the Maven build locally, the detailed results are computed and can be investigated in more detail.